akvankorlaar/blog-articles/published/Deep Learning Introduction 1.md

 improved, and forgotten again.
 For years neural networks couldn't do much, because, well, computers couldn't do much.
-In recent years however, with the help of the enormous rise of computing power neural networks have proven to be invaluable in many many areas.
+In recent years however, with the help of the enormous rise of computing power, neural networks have proven to be invaluable in many many areas.
 With this technology becoming ever more usefull with each year, so does knowledge